dahlia/seonbi/README.md

 Since its transformations work in HTML-level, it also plays well with web markup languages like CommonMark, Markdown, and Textile.
-In a similar way to SmartyPants, it either does not modify characters within several sensitive HTML elements like `<pre>`/`<code>`/`<script>`/`<kbd>`.
+In a similar way to SmartyPants, it does not modify characters within several sensitive HTML elements like `<pre>`/`<code>`/`<script>`/`<kbd>`.

 [releases]: https://github.com/dahlia/seonbi/releases